LogtalkDotOrg/logtalk3/manuals/_sources/userman/inheritance.rst.txt

 Selective inheritance
 ^^^^^^^^^^^^^^^^^^^^^

-Hiding some of the inherited definitions, or differential inheritance: this form of inheritance is normally used in the representation of exceptions to generic definitions.
+Hiding of some of the inherited definitions, or differential inheritance: this form of inheritance is normally used in the representation of exceptions to generic definitions.
 Here we will need to use the :ref:`control_call_super_1` operator to test and